DaviAlmeida-osu/osu-ThumbnailDownloader/README.txt

 (the api key will be saved on your computer on the keyapi.txt)
 - run the script
 - rename the cover.jpg to whatever you want
+update:
+github wont let me upload the empty keyapi file, so you'll have to paste your key on the keyapi.txt